yashm0910/backend_journey/rest_api.md

 - in desrialization ,we pass json-> get object
 - Mode 1: SERIALIZATION (Object → JSON)
 - Mode 2: DESERIALIZATION (JSON → Object)
 - if data.is_valid() ,perform an operattion ,return response as needed

+- learnt to GET and POST an object
+-  learnt to update an oject(PUT)